 PyroGenesis Announces the Return of Mr. Alan Curleigh as Chair of the Board of Directors

-/EIN News/ -- MONTREAL, Feb.
-08, 2023 (GLOBE NEWSWIRE) -- PyroGenesis Canada Inc. (http://pyrogenesis.com) (TSX: PYR) (NASDAQ: PYR) (FRA: 8PY), a TSX30® and a Deloitte Technology Fast 50™ high-tech company (hereinafter referred to as the “Company” or “PyroGenesis”), that designs, develops, manufactures and commercializes advanced plasma processes and sustainable solutions which are geared to reduce greenhouse gases (GHG), is pleased to announce today that Mr. Alan Curleigh is returning to lead PyroGenesis’ Board of Directors (the “Board”) as Chair, effective immediately.
+MONTREAL, Feb.
+08, 2023 (GLOBE NEWSWIRE) -- PyroGenesis Canada Inc. (http://pyrogenesis.com) PYR PYR 8PY, a TSX30® and a Deloitte Technology Fast 50™ high-tech company (hereinafter referred to as the "Company" or "PyroGenesis"), that designs, develops, manufactures and commercializes advanced plasma processes and sustainable solutions which are geared to reduce greenhouse gases (GHG), is pleased to announce today that Mr. Alan Curleigh is returning to lead PyroGenesis' Board of Directors (the "Board") as Chair, effective immediately.
 Mr. P. Peter Pascali will step down as Chair of PyroGenesis, and pursue his regular duties as CEO, President and Director of PyroGenesis.
 The Board now has eight directors, of which 6 are independent directors.

 "On behalf of the Board of Directors and myself, I would like to extend a warm welcome to Mr. Curleigh on his return to PyroGenesis.
 Mr. Curleigh has the deepest respect of PyroGenesis' management team, most of whom have worked closely with him until his departure as Chair in 2019 after a 9-year tenure.
 His history with the team will allow for an easy transition of leadership governance," said Mr. P. Peter Pascali, CEO and President of the Board.
 "As much as I liked being the Chair, I always looked at it as an interim position as I believe the Chair would be better served by an independent director, and who better than the one who has served us well before.
 We feel very fortunate that the opportunity arose whereby Mr. Alan Curleigh's diverse skill set, and extensive international business experience will once again complement our existing leadership.
 We have no doubt he will be instrumental in our success in pursuing our goal to be the leading innovator and provider of greenhouse gases emission reduction, and energy transition technologies, to heavy industry."